 20 | Ryoji Ikeda – supercodex

 Ikeda’s stark exploration of humanity’s increasing interaction with—& dependence upon—the movement of data has found perhaps its most engaging expression in supercodex.
-On some previous albums (matrix & test pattern spring to mind), his approach has felt so rigorous, & so concomitantly aloof, that the electronics seem entirely bereft of the human touch.
-Not so here: playfulness dominates Ikeda’s manipulations, causing the raw sine tones & noise clusters continually to reform themselves into irresistible beat patterns & even semblances of basslines.
-It’ll still give your ears & your speakers a hell of a pounding, but Ikeda’s arguably never made the experience so much fun.
+On some previous albums (matrix and test pattern spring to mind), his approach has felt so rigorous, and so concomitantly aloof, that the electronics seem entirely bereft of the human touch.
+Not so here: playfulness dominates Ikeda’s manipulations, causing the raw sine tones and noise clusters continually to reform themselves into irresistible beat patterns and even semblances of basslines.
+It’ll still give your ears and your speakers a hell of a pounding, but Ikeda’s arguably never made the experience so much fun.

 [Amazon | Boomkat]